elliohow/fMRI_ROI_Analysis_Tool/docs/index.rst

 =============================
 fRAT - fMRI ROI Analysis Tool
 =============================
-fRAT is an open-source python-based analysis pipeline used to simplify the processing and analysis of fMRI data by converting voxelwise maps into ROI-wise maps.
+fRAT is an open-source python-based GUI application used to simplify the processing and analysis of fMRI data by converting voxelwise maps into ROI-wise maps.

 .. note::